pughlab/MEDIPIPE/README.md

 ### Features
 - **Portability**: MEDIPIPE was developed with [Snakemake](https://snakemake.readthedocs.io/en/stable/index.html), which will automatically deploy the execution environments.
 It can also be performed across different cluster engines (e.g. SLURM) or stand-alone machines.
-- **Flexibility**: MEDIPIPE supports both signle-end and paired-end sequencing reads.
-It can also deal with the reads with or without spike-in/UMI sequences.
-It can be applied to individual samples, as well as to aggregate multiple samples for large scale profiling.
+- **Flexibility**: MEDIPIPE can deal with single-end or paired-end reads, which comes along with or without spike-in/UMI sequences.
+It can be applied to individual samples, as well as to aggregate multiple samples from large-scale profiling.

 ### How it works
 This schematic diagram shows you how pipeline works: